by Ana Catalina Arguedas Fernandez

 Key Differences Between Being Bilingual and Being an Interpreter

-Professional interpreters not only learn to speak and understand a language with perfect fluency, they also delve deep into the culture behind it.
+Professional interpreters not only learn to speak and understand a language with perfect fluency, but they also delve deep into the culture behind it.
 They understand the deep meaning of silences surrounding the words, the hints to meaning hidden in voice inflection, and the importance of other non-verbal cues that the average bilingual individual will overlook.

 Many professional interpreters are also trained to handle highly specialized interpreting situations that require complex vocabulary with nuanced meanings.
 For example, the medical, legal, and financial industries all have a unique set of industry terms.
 The average bilingual would never need to know these words.

-Why Does It Matter?
+Why Does it Matter?

 Professional interpretation exists to provide high value experiences at the moment of need.
 It is about empowering all parties involved in a conversation.